Senior Leadership

 Monique Davis served as a recruiter for the Boston Teacher Residency (BTR) since the organization’s inception in 2003, recruiting talent on a local and national level and building relationships and cultivating partnerships.
 She currently oversees placement of BTR graduates in Boston schools and coordinates a network of over 250 alumni.
 Previously, Ms. Davis worked as an employment manager at the Home for Little Wanderers, a Boston-based non-profit human services organization.
 She has also worked for the Vinfen Corporation and the Boston Stock Exchange.
 Ms. Davis earned a BA in Finance and Accounting from Northeastern University and an Executive MBA from Dartmouth College in Minority Business.

-Rhea Ellock
+Rhea Elcock

 Mardi Fuller